-Patients who used the chemotherapy drug Taxotere are filing lawsuits after Sanofi-Aventis failed to warn them of a risk of permanent hair loss.
+Patients who used the chemotherapy drug Taxotere are filing litigations after Sanofi-Aventis failed to warn them of a risk of permanent hair loss.
 Used to treat several cancer types including breast, lung, and stomach tumors, docetaxel is a highly toxic medicine whose side effects include alopecia, anemia, diarrhea, and weight loss.
 The pharmaceutical company, however, never warned the patients that in some instances baldness would be a permanent side effect.